tintoy/AWTY/README.md

 #### Progress for an HttpClient (all responses)

-To only report progress for every change of 5 percent or more when a response is received by an `HttpClient`:
+To report progress for every change of 5 percent or more when a response is received by an `HttpClient`:

 ```csharp
 HttpClientHandler clientHandler = new HttpClientHandler();